keenhenry/keenhenry.github.io/_posts/2024-11-02-ghent-day-trip.md

 ## Hit The Road

 We got up late on Saturday, as we always do.
 So did the family of my friend.
-We then set off rather late in the morning, at around `10:20AM`.
+We then set off rather late in the morning, at around `10:20 AM`.

 There was no traffic at all on Saturday morning, even when passing the notorious Antwerp ring.
-On Belgian highway we could drive at `120km/hour`, which also made it feel a lot faster.
-Eventually, without detour or getting lost, we arrived at the destined parking lot (which is literally at the city center of Ghent) a few minutes before noon.
+On Belgian highway, we could drive at `120km/hour`, which also made it feel a lot faster.
+Eventually, without detouring or getting lost, we arrived at the destined parking lot (which is literally at the city center of Ghent) a few minutes before noon.